Willi Castro Player Props: Twins vs. Mariners

 Willi Castro At The Plate

-- He has scored in 27 games this season, with multiple runs five times.
+- He has scored in 27 of 73 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.